serhatataman/pacman/README.md

 # pacman

-Pacman game (C programming language)
+Pacman game has been created by using "bgi" graphic libraries.